 Criticism of recruitment consultancies and disadvantages of headhunters

 It feels as if personnel consultants and headhunters work according to the principle of “mass instead of class”.
 This feeling is fed, among other things, by the fact that companies are almost flooded with anonymous profiles from headhunters.
 There is always the question of how to find the right candidates when consultants have never been in the company or do not know the culture and teams.
-Having to buy this service for the price of a mid-range car often makes HR managers and recruiters in companies wonder.
+Having to buy this service for the price of a mid-range car often causes HR managers and recruiters in companies to ponder.
 In the absence of alternatives, however, the decision is then often made to work together, even if it is difficult to get the feeling of being an exclusive customer who is given every service and every effort – because often the same candidate profiles are forwarded by the recruitment agencies to different companies at the same time.

 Alternative to headhunters and personnel consultancies: Interim recruiters with service and experience